supreme-gg-gg/bonsai-watering/README.md

 3. Fix the camera view so that the camera is displayed in the box, not a popup where you take a photo

 4. Implement AR feature to direclty recognize and display a moisture level / alert tag on top of the bonsai for maximum convenience (UX!!)

+5. Build Android client -- either in Java or Kotlin or Flutter or React Native